Army Job Description: MOS 91D Tactical Power Generation Specialist

 This job is categorized as military occupational specialty (MOS) 91D.

-power-generation equipment repairer is responsible for supervising and performing maintenance and overhaul of power-generation equipment, internal combustion engines and associated equipment in mobile and stationary power plants.
+A power-generation equipment repairer is responsible for supervising and performing maintenance and overhaul of power-generation equipment, internal combustion engines and associated equipment in mobile and stationary power plants.

 This job used to be known by the slightly less glamorous but more descriptive title of "power-generation equipment repairer."
 These soldiers conduct maintenance on tactical utilities, power generation sets, internal combustion engines and associated equipment.
 They're responsible for overhauling said equipment, and also perform maintenance and other repair work on mobile and stationary power plants.

-Job training for a tactical power generation specialist involves ten weeks of Basic Combat Training (also known as "basic" or boot camp) and 12 weeks of Advanced Individual Training with on-the-job instruction both in the classroom and working on maintaining electrical power systems.
+Job training for a tactical power generation specialist involves ten weeks of basic combat training (also known as "basic" or boot camp) and 12 weeks of Advanced Individual Training with on-the-job instruction both in the classroom and working on maintaining electrical power systems.

 Some of the skills you will learn include; the total operations of generator and power plants, electrical generation and distribution, diesel generator operation, disassembly, inspection and maintenance, and the basic principles of electrical and electronic circuitry.